edatez/Code-Quiz/wk4-psuedocode.md

 # What kind of actions does my code need to perform

-* when the user clicks the start button we need to start the timer and prompt the first question startGame() {
+* when the user clicks the start button I need to start the timer and prompt the first question startGame() {
      // code here
 }

-* when the user clicks and answer buttoon we need function validateAnswer() {
+* when the user clicks and answer button I need function validateAnswer() {
     if (notValue)
     removeAdditionaltime();
 }

     * Validate if their answer is correct
-        * if not correct we need to remove additional time from the clock
+        * if not correct I need to remove additional time from the clock
-    * then we need to move to the next question
+    * then I need to move to the next question

-* We need to use an interval to create a countdown -setInterval (callback, 1000);
+* I need to use an interval to create a countdown -setInterval (callback, 1000);
     * Increment elapsed time
     * Calc current time left by doing (totalTime - elapsedTime )
     * check if the timer has reached zero
-        * we need to end the game
+        * I need to end the game
     * update the time left number in the html (textContent)

 * Game End functionality